CSE-362-2025/BoardGameProject/notes.md

 - Have a pool of events that

+### EndScreen

+player.awards: Dict of stats with bool player.end_text: string of unique text

 ## To-do

 - Add a way to move in a different direction after a stop tile. (done ish)